The FSC is responsible for the education and protection of consumers of non-banking financial products and services.

-- to promote financial literacy to ensure that consumers are aware of their rights;
+- promoting financial literacy to ensure that consumers are aware of their rights;

-- to enable consumers to better understand the markets as well as the risks associated with the various array of instruments available in the financial services sector other than banking;
+- enabling consumers to better understand the markets as well as the risks associated with the various array of instruments available in the financial services sector other than banking;

-- to broaden access to financial services with the view to building financial capability.
+- broadening access to financial services with the view to building financial capability; and

 Section 32 of the FSA further enables the FSC 'to develop or promote such programmes or initiatives to inform and educate consumers or potential consumers of financial products and financial services'.